chinapedia/wikipedia.abstract.en/Page/Solar_System.md

 The outer boundary of the heliosphere, the _heliopause_, is the point at which the solar wind finally terminates and is the beginning of interstellar space.[139] _Voyager 1_ and _Voyager 2_ are reported to have passed the termination shock and entered the heliosheath, at 94 and 84 AU from the Sun, respectively.[140][141] _Voyager 1_ is reported to have crossed the heliopause in August 2012.[142]

 The shape and form of the outer edge of the heliosphere is likely affected by the fluid dynamics of interactions with the interstellar medium as well as solar magnetic fields prevailing to the south, e.g. it is bluntly shaped with the northern hemisphere extending 9 AU farther than the southern hemisphere.[143]
 Beyond the heliopause, at around 230 AU, lies the bow shock, a plasma "wake" left by the Sun as it travels through the Milky Way.[144]
-Zooming out the Solar System:

 Due to a lack of data, conditions in local interstellar space are not known for certain.
 It is expected that NASA's Voyager spacecraft, as they pass the heliopause, will transmit valuable data on radiation levels and solar wind to Earth.[145]
 How well the heliosphere shields the Solar System from cosmic rays is poorly understood.
 A NASA-funded team has developed a concept of a "Vision Mission" dedicated to sending a probe to the heliosphere.[146][147]